 • Citation: This is given soon after the individual is brought to the jail.
 The citation gives the court date that the individual must appear before the judge.

-If you decide to contact a bail bondsman in order to be released from custody, you will be required to pay either 15% of your bond amount or $50, whichever amount is the highest, to the bail bondsman.
+If you decide to ask a bail bondsman to get you out of Denver County jail and be released from custody fast.
+Now, you will be required to pay either 15% of your bond amount or $50, whichever amount is the highest, to the bail bondsman.
 The bondsman will then pay the entire amount needed for your bail, and then you will be set free.

 It is very important to remember that paying a bond represents an agreement to appear in court on your assigned court date.
 If you do not appear in court, you will be held accountable to repay your bail bondsman the full amount of your bail and you could lose any chance to rely on that bail bondsman again.